Random Surfaces and Higher Algebra: Matrix Crossed Modules

-Given a crossed module $\cmG = \left(\cmb: \cmG_1\rightarrow \cmG_0,\gt\right)$, we construct a double group $\dgcm (\cmG)$ which generalizes the construction from~\Cref{sssec:trivial_dg}.
+Given a crossed module $\cmG = \left(\cmb: \cmG_1\rightarrow \cmG_0,\gt\right)$, we construct a double group $\dgcm (\cmG)$ which generalizes the construction from~\Cref{ssec:trivial_dg}.
 We define the edges and squares by

-Here, we note that the compatibility condition between $\cmG_0$ and $\cmG_1$ is that the interior element in $\cmG_1$ must coincide with the boundary of the square under the map $\cmb$.
-For this reason, we call the map $\cmb$ the \emph{crossed module boundary}.
-We define the horizontal and vertical composition of squares $S = (x,y,z,w,E)$ and $S' = (x', y', z', w', E')$ in the same way as before,
+The compatibility condition for $\sD_2(\cmG)$ states that the interior element of squares must coincide with the boundary of the square under the map $\cmb$; thus we call $\cmb$ the \emph{crossed module boundary}.
+We define the composition of squares $S = (x,y,z,w,E)$ and $S' = (x', y', z', w', E')$ by,

-where we assume that $y=w'$ for horizontal composition and $z=x'$ for vertical composition.
-In order for these compositions to be well-defined, we must ensure that
+where we assume that $y=w'$ for horizontal composition and $z=x'$ for vertical composition, analogous to~\Cref{ssec:trivial_dg}.
+For these compositions to be well-defined, we must ensure that

 both of which can be checked by direct computation by using the first Peiffer relation.
 Furthermore, we must also ensure that the interchange law holds, which is once again verified by direct computation using the second Peiffer relation (see~\cite[Section 6.6]{brown_nonabelian_2011}).